link1905/Unity-SummerRest/README.md

   }
   ```

-If you want to set a target version, please inserting a release tag *.*.* so you can specify a version (unless Unity takes the last version by default).
+If you want to set a target version, please inserting a release tag x.y.z so you can specify a version on [the release page](https://github.com/risethesummer/Unity-SummerRest/releases) (unless Unity takes the last version by default).
 For example "com.summer.summer-rest": "https://github.com/risethesummer/Unity-SummerRest.git?path=SummerRest/Assets/Plugins/SummerRest#1.0.0"

-### From Releases Page:
-- `SummerRest.x.y.z.unitypackage` - only necessary assets of the plugin (x.y.z is a semantic version)
-- `SummerRestSample.unitypackage` - a sample project shows simple usages of the plugin

 ## Definitions